zainabmelh/guide-articles/articles/Python/python-truth-value-testing/index.md

 ---
-title: "Python Truth Value Testing"
+title: Python Truth Value Testing
-parent: "python"
 ---
 [Python Docs - Truth Value Testing](https://docs.python.org/3/library/stdtypes.html#truth-value-testing)

 Any object can be tested for truth value, for use in an if or while condition or as operand of the Boolean operations below.
 The following values are considered false: